 Snowberry’s new radiance face serum results from a five years research in a PhD program at the University of Auckland, New Zealand.
 The serum’s key ingrediency is a blend of copper peptides and sodium hyaluronate.
 It contains no animal products except cultured pearls and honey.

 As we know, replenishing peptides decreases the appearance of fine lines and wrinkles.
 Peptides consist of two or more amino acids linked in a chain.
 They occur naturally in healthy skin.
 There, peptides help to build collagen and elastin, which among other things keep the skin hydrated and smooth.
 Unfortunately, the production of copper peptides goes down with age.
-Thus, wrinkles and fine lines form.
+As a result, wrinkles and fine lines form.

 According to Snowberry, the results of a gold standard clinical trail showed that the copper peptide formula decreased wrinkle volume by slightly more than 25% and outperformed the leading American and German products.
 They explain their success by a new groundbreaking technology.
 It namely ensures penetration of the copper peptides thru the skin’s surface to deliver them to the dermal cells instead of just staying on the skin’s surface.